Cadmium, Whole Blood

 Volume Type Container Collect Temperature Transport Temperature Special Instructions

 7 mLWhole bloodEDTA (Royal blue) AmbientHEAVY METALS FORM REQUIRED to meet State Health Department requirements.
-Patient Prep: Diet, medication and nutritional supplements may introduce interfering substances.
-Patients should be encouraged to discontinue nutritional supplements, vitamins, minerals, and non-essential over-the-counter medications (upon the advice of their physician).
-Send specimen in original tube.
+Patient should be encouraged to discontinue nutritional supplements, vitamins, minerals, and non-essential over-the-counter medications (upon the advice of their physician).
+Send blood in original collection tube.

 Minimum Specimen Requirements